 Picking the Right Off-Grid Toilet for You

-It’s important to have a waste-management plan in case of an emergency.
+It’s essential to have a waste-management plan in case of an emergency.

 Think about what emergencies are most likely to occur where you are.
-For example, if your area might experience deep flooding, your only option might be one that works on the top floor of your house.
+For example, if your area might experience deep flooding, your only option might be on the top floor of your house.
 When planning for your off-grid family throne, consider the following:

 - How long do you plan to use it